 The Board currently has 12 seats.
 The Board believes that this size is appropriate at the present time based on its assessment of the need for particular talents or other qualities, the benefits associated with a diversity of perspectives and backgrounds, the availability of qualified candidates, the workloads and needs of the Board's committees, and other relevant factors.
 All seats on the Board are up for election annually.
+The Board's Governance Guidelines (Governance Guidelines) provide that directors may not be reelected to the Board after reaching age 75, unless the Board waives this requirement.

-The Compensation, Nominating and Governance Committee (CNGC) has recommended, and the Board has nominated, the following slate of 12 director candidates for election at the Annual Meeting to hold office until the next annual meeting of stockholders in 2020.
+The Compensation, Nominating and Governance Committee (CNGC) has recommended, and the Board has nominated, the following slate of 12 director candidates for election at the Annual Meeting to hold office until the next annual meeting of stockholders in 2021.
 This slate comprises all of the current directors of the Company.
 Each has agreed to be nominated and named in this proxy statement and to serve if elected.

-Director Audit Risk Digital Transformation

-Nominee/Principal Occupation Age Since Independent Committee Committee CNGC

-Franklin W. Hobbs

-Current President and CEO, 71 2009 Yes •

-Ribbon Communications

-Kenneth J. Bacon

-Former Executive Officer, 64 2015 Yes Chair

-Fannie Mae

-Katryn (Trynka) Shineman Blake Former CEO.
-44 2018 Yes • •

-Vistaprint 44 2010 res • •

-Maureen A. Breakiron-Evans

-Former CFO.
-64 2015 Yes • •

-Towers Perrin 01 2010 100

-William H. Cary

-Former Executive Officer, 59 2016 Yes Chair

-General Electric

-Mayree C. Clark

-Former Executive Officer, 62 2009 Yes • •

-Morgan Stanley

-Kim S. Fennebresque .

-Former Chairman and CEO, 69 2009 Yes • Chair

-Cowen Group

-Marjorie Magner Former Executive Officer, 69 2010 Yes • •

-Citigroup 09 2010 res · ·

-Brian H. Sharples

-Former Chairman and CEO, 58 2018 Yes • •

-HomeAway 00 2010 100

-John J. Stack

-Former Chairman and CEO, 72 2014 Yes • • •

-Ceska Sporitelna, A.S.

-Michael F. Steib

-Current Vice Chair and Director, 42 2015 Yes Chair

-WeddingWire

-Jeffrey J. Brown

-Current CEO, 46 2015 No

-Ally Financial -

-Number of meetings in 2018 11 7 5 8
+Nominee/Principal Occupation Age Director Since Independent Audit Committee Risk Committee Digital Transformation Committee CNGC Franklin W. Hobbs Former President and CEO, Ribbon Communications 72 2009 Yes - Kenneth J. Bacon Former Executive Officer, Fannie Mae 65 2015 Yes Chair Katryn (Trynka) Shineman Blake Former CEO, Vistaprint 45 2018 Yes . • 1.1 Maureen A. Breakiron-Evans Former CFO, Towers Perrin 65 2015 Yes • William H. Cary Former Executive Officer, General Electric 60 2016 Yes Chair Mayree C. Clark Former Executive Officer, Morgan Stanley 63 2009 Yes • Kim S. Fennebresque Former Chairman and CEO, Cowen Group 69 2009 Yes Chair Marjorie Magner Former Executive Officer, Citigroup 70 2010 Yes • Brian H. Sharples Former Chairman and CEO, HomeAway 59 2018 Yes . • John J. Stack Former Chairman and CEO, Ceska Sporitelna, A.S.
+73 2014 Yes 1 1 • Michael F. Steib Current CEO, Artsy 43 2015 Yes Chair Jeffrey J. Brown Current CEO, Ally Financial 47 2015 No Number of meetings in 2019 9 5 4 7